spagnoloG/kp_wireguard/README.md

-# Wireguard automated install with vagrant and asnible provision
+# Wireguard automated install with vagrant and ansible provision

 ## Dependencies: